Army's forward posts along LAC in Arunachal Pradesh to have helipads | Law-Order

 - India

-Each of the forward posts and Army units are also being linked with optical fibre network and all of them will have separate satellite terminals for bolstering overall surveillance and communication, they said.
+Each of the forward posts and Army units are also being linked with optical fibre network and all of them will have separate satellite terminals for bolstering overall surveillance of Chinese activities across the Line of Actual Control (LAC).

+In the last two years, the Army units have been equipped with new lethal weapons, remotely piloted aircraft systems, all terrain vehicles and communication and surveillance gadgets, they said.

 ''We are now giving a big push to the infrastructure development in the forward areas in the eastern sector,'' Brigadier TM Sinha, commander of a Mountain Brigade in eastern Arunachal Pradesh, told a group of visiting journalists.
 As part of the capability development initiative, the Army has powered its units in Arunachal Pradesh with a sizeable number of US-manufactured all terrain vehicles, 7.62MM Negev Light Machine Guns from Israel and various other lethal weapons, the officials said.
 They said the helipads are being built at the forward posts to facilitate landing and take off the Chinook 47 (F) helicopters which were procured from the US under a deal sealed in 2015.